Villa Welgelegen: French occupation

 John Williams Hope sold the villa in 1808 to Napoleon's brother Louis Bonaparte who had just been named King of Holland.
 Louis, or Ludwig as he called himself, loved Holland and enjoyed a good reputation among the people.
 He gave the villa its current name 'Paviljoen Welgelegen'.
 Louis Napoleon enjoyed his stay there, but left in a hurry in 1810 when he was forced to abdicate the throne by his brother Napoleon, who felt he was being too 'nice' to his subjects.
 His brother Napoleon then annexed Holland, making the King function redundant.
 Three years later after the War of 1812 Welgelegen became the property of the government of the Netherlands.

 Museum Welgelegen

-From 1814 to her death in 1828 Princes Wilhelmina of Prussia, who remembered the villa from her marriage, kept the villa as a summer palace and opened it to the public as a museum of modern art.
+From 1814 to her death in 1828, Princess Wilhelmina of Prussia, who remembered the villa from her marriage, kept the villa as a summer palace and opened it to the public as a museum of modern art.
 After Wilhelmina died, Welgelegen housed many museums that later moved to Amsterdam or Leiden.

 In 1885 the "Museum van Levende Nederlandsche Meesters" was closed (especially since most of the "levende meesters" or living masters had since deceased), but the "Koloniaal Museum" (1871-1923) and the "Museum voor Kunstnijverheid" (1877-1926) remained open.
 When the Frans Hals Museum moved to its present location on the Klein Heiligland, the "Fotografisch Museum" (1913-ca.1918) was opened here (now called Spaarnestad Photo).